 With love and relaxation,

-Tips to Beat Stress this Holiday Season
+8 Tips to Beat Holiday Stress

-- Take a 30 min walk first thing in the morning.
+- Take a 10-30 minute walk first thing in the morning.
 Early morning walks help regulate your circadian rhythm, increase your energy, and boost your mood.
 Starting your day with some movement and vitamin D from the sun will help keep your stress levels lower.

 - Give yourself a technology curfew.
 Our favorite devices emit blue light, which inhibits melatonin production in our bodies.
 Melatonin is naturally released in the evenings to help us wind down and get ready to sleep.
 Endless scrolling or watching before bed will keep your brain wired and prevent you from getting proper rest.